Tamiro2019/Business-and-Weather/README.md

 ## Overview

-This project builds a [web app](https://business-and-weather.herokuapp.com) to visualize and analyze correlations between weather and costumer engagement for 50 top businesses in Pittsburgh, Pennsylvania.
-It uses check-in data from the [Yelp Dataset](https://www.yelp.com/dataset) to quantify costumer engagement, and weather data from the [National Centers for Environmental Information](https://www.ncdc.noaa.gov/data-access/).
+This project builds a [web app](https://business-and-weather.herokuapp.com) to visualize and analyze correlations between weather and consumer engagement for 50 top businesses in Pittsburgh, Pennsylvania.
+It uses check-in data from the [Yelp Dataset](https://www.yelp.com/dataset) to quantify consumer engagement, and weather data from the [National Centers for Environmental Information](https://www.ncdc.noaa.gov/data-access/).
 The data is used here for personal and educational purposes.